semgrep/docs/docs/intro/results.rst

   $ touch minifinder-results.py

-Copy the following code into ``minifinder-results.py`` and update the constants with your group's or tenant's information:
+Copy the following code into ``minifinder-results.py`` and update the constants with your org information:

 .. literalinclude:: samples/jupyter-sample.py
     :linenos: